awsdocs/aws-cdk-guide/doc_source/hello_world.md

 ```

 **Important**
-Be sure to use the name `hello-cdk` for your project directory, *exactly as shown here\.* The AWS CDK project template uses the directory name to name things in the generated code, so if you use a different name, some of the code in this tutorial won't work\.
+Be sure to name your project directory `hello-cdk`, *exactly as shown here\.* The AWS CDK project template uses the directory name to name things in the generated code, so if you use a different name, some of the code in this tutorial won't work\.

 Now initialize the app using the cdk init command, specifying the desired template \("app"\) and programming language\.